Spotting

 Hilo International Airport [ITO/PHTO]

 Most of the passenger air traffic at Hilo are inter-island service by Hawaiian Airlines, and Southwest Airlines.
+Currently, there is no service between ITO and the west coast.
 Cargo flights are flown into ITO by Aloha Air Cargo, Kamaka Air and FedEx Feeder.

 Outside ITO, the corner of Kamehameha Avenue and Silva Street offers views of Runways 8/26 and 3/21.